Witch hunts in Papua New Guinea

 Witch hunts in Papua New Guinea are still occurring in the twenty-first century.
 They are attacks launched against predominantly female victims accused of using sorcery, commonly known as 'sanguma', with malevolent intent.
 In 2012 the Law Reform Commission concluded that since the 1980s sorcery-related attacks had been on the rise.
 For example, in the province of Simbu alone more than 150 cases of witch-hunting occur each year.
 Local activists also estimate that in total over fifty-thousand people have been chased from their homes as a result of witchcraft accusations.

 Although the nature of witch-hunting varies across Papua New Guinea, a very ethnically diverse country, in most cases, witchcraft accusations are triggered by the illness or death of a family member or friend, leading to relatives and other villagers seeking vengeance against the suspected 'witch' who they believe to have caused their misfortune.
 Attacks on those branded as witches are usually very violent, with victims often being subjected to prolonged physical, emotional and sexual torture.
 In serious cases, accused witches are killed by large mobs using brutal methods, for instance, burning alive is a still common form of execution.

 There are many underlying causes as to why witch hunts occur in Papua New Guinea.
-High rates of HIV/AIDS and increasing rates of diseases caused by drug and alcohol abuse, alongside a general lack of quality healthcare provision, have led to a rise in untimely deaths in many Papua New Guinean communities, which usually form the basis of sanguma accusations.
+High rates of HIV/AIDS and increasing rates of diseases caused by drug and alcohol abuse, alongside a general lack of quality healthcare provision, have led to a rise in deaths in many Papua New Guinean communities, which usually form the basis of sanguma accusations.
 Migration and social dislocation caused by the use of land for extracting natural resources as well as new development and rapid modernisation have also led to disruption and the spread of sanguma beliefs, helping to make the country fertile ground for witch-hunting.